A density-functional perspective on force fields: From nuclear configurations to external potentials

 A nuclear configuration determines an external potential.
 For fixed nuclear charges $\{Z_I\}_{I=1}^M$ at positions $\{R_I\}_{I=1}^M$, the corresponding point-nuclear Coulomb potential is

 This defines a map

 where $\VV$ denotes a suitable external-potential space.

 The image of $\Phimap$ is, of course, not the full external-potential space, but only the physically realized class of nuclear-generated Coulomb potentials.
-On the other hand, after excluding nuclear collisions, the map is injective onto its image, modulo permutation of identical nuclei: the singularity set of $v_R$ recovers the nuclear positions, while the corresponding singular coefficients recover the nuclear charges.
+After excluding nuclear collisions, the map descends to an injective map on nuclear configuration space modulo permutations of identical nuclei: the singularity set of $v_R$ recovers the nuclear positions, while the corresponding singular coefficients recover the nuclear charges.
 Thus passing from $R$ to $v_R$ does not discard physical information; it only changes the variable space in which the same nuclear configuration is represented.